-The organisation has also supported events and initiatives such as Parents and Ancestors Day event which attracted over two hundred people from the community a series of Business Health seminar events that attracted thirty individuals seeking coaching for business.
+As in previous years the organisation supported events and initiatives such as Parents and Ancestors Day which attracted over three hundred people from the community.
+It also, as in previous years support the delivery of Business Health seminar events and supported coaching workshops.